yifanyin11/yifanyin11.github.io/index.md

 ## Academic Life

 ### Work Experience
-Research Assistant
+Research Assistant \
 _Feb.
 2022 – Present_

-Visual Perception of a Mosquito Micro-Dissection System
+* Working on visual perception of a mosquito micro-dissection system
 * Background in camera models, object detection, semantic segmentation, visual-servoing methods, perception systems
-* Develop semantic segmentation algorithms to detect and locate the robot tooltip and dissection parts
+* Develop semantic segmentation algorithms using Mask R-CNN for the detection and localization the robot tooltip, results up to subpixel accuracy
-* Design and implement visual-servoing methods for accurate robot tool manipulation
+* Design and implement a 2D domain randomization pipeline for data augmentation and image label refinements; optimized tool can generate ~800 images/min for training with random backgrounds
-* Participate in the development of a framework for integrated data management during deep learning training, inference and evaluation
+* Participate in the development of a framework for integrated data managements during network training, inference and evaluation, to keep data streams organized
-* Contribute effectively to the continuous improvement of the project by submitting improvement proposals
-* Participate in the development of novel patient and process specific imaging and visualization methods
+* Design and implement visual-servoing methods for accurate robot manipulation

 ### Courses
 Computer Vision